gbdrummer/symbiocss/04_building-reusable-components.md

 To construct a component with SymbioCSS, follow these steps:

-1. Select an appropriate HTML tag
+1. Select an appropriate HTML tag.
-2. Choose a descriptive name for the component and establish its default properties
+2. Choose a descriptive name for the component and establish its default properties.
-3. Choose descriptors for the component's states and establish their properties
+3. Choose descriptors for the component's states and establish their properties.
 4. Choose descriptors for the component's variations and establish their properties.
-Then, repeat step 3 for any additional states accompanying these variations
+Then, repeat step 3 for any additional states accompanying these variations.
-5. Add any additional HTML attributes as necessary
+5. Add any additional HTML attributes as necessary.

 The basic structure of the component looks like this: